-The Danger of feeding your Dog a Hot Cross Bun!
+The Danger of Feeding your Dog a Hot Cross Bun!

 Most owners understand the risks and consequences of our loved dogs eating chocolate and especially Easter Eggs at this time of the year, but were you aware that a treat of a Hot Cross bun can cause serious health issues?

-Currants, sultanas and raisins – including fresh grapes, are a definite no-go!
-Although no conclusive evidence has been produced to date, it’s understood that Mycotoxin is produced by mould, found in the grapes and is quite toxic if eaten by dogs.
+Currants, sultanas, and raisins – including fresh grapes, are a definite no-go!
+Although no conclusive evidence has been produced to date, it’s understood that Mycotoxin is made by mould, found in grapes and is quite toxic if eaten by dogs.

 What Quantity of Hot Cross Buns?

-Enjoy Easter time
+Enjoy Easter time with your dog.

 Don’t think you’re kind by sharing your Hot Cross buns or chocolate Easter Eggs with your pet.
 It’s not worth the risk of losing them– instead, treat them to a pet-friendly alternative they will enjoy just as much.
 Otherwise, you might be in line for a costly Easter holiday.